selwynrai/microsoft-equity-research/README.md

 ## Valuation Methodology

-I valued Microsoft using a five-year unlevered free cash flow DCF and a Gordon Growth terminal value.
+I valued Microsoft using a five-year unlevered free cash flow DCF with a Gordon Growth terminal value.
+The model forecasts revenue, profitability, capital expenditure and working capital from FY2026E to FY2030E before calculating enterprise value, equity value and an implied share price.

-Unlevered free cash flow was calculated using:

-> UFCF = EBIT × (1 − Tax Rate) + Depreciation and Amortisation − Capital Expenditure − Change in Net Working Capital

-The present value of forecast UFCF and terminal value were combined to calculate enterprise value.
-Cash and short-term investments were then added and debt was deducted to calculate equity value.

-Equity value was divided by diluted shares outstanding to calculate the implied share price.

 ## Investment Case